aviflax/presentations/data-driven-diagramming/first-edition/Data Driven Diagramming v1.ft.md

 Well, I’ve been creating and maintaining diagrams like these for decades.

+## (interlude)

+[¿a giant question mark?]

-Over time, I started asking myself: why am I always, inevitably, drawn towards diagrams and diagramming?
+Over time, I started asking myself: why am I always, inevitably, inexorably, drawn towards diagrams and diagramming?

 Every time I start a new job, or switch teams, I invariably look for diagrams that can help me learn about my new context — and often I don’t find any, so I create them myself.